open-sst/solar_climate/README.md

-# How to write a paper proving there's a link between the sun and climate
+# How to write a solar-climate relationship paper

 The following methodology, is a useful guide to getting started in this exciting field.
 You just have to look at the sun (not recommended) to know it plays an important role in the climate.